omarcr/collage-from-spotify-playlist-artwork/README.md

 You need to obtain your `client_id` and `client_secret` keys from your Spotify account.
 Do it here: https://developer.spotify.com/dashboard/login

-Once obtained insert the keys in the `client_credentials_manager` variable:
+Once the keys are obtained, insert them in the `client_credentials_manager` variable:

 `client_credentials_manager = SpotifyClientCredentials(client_id='client_id',
                                                       client_secret='client_secret')`